 Trevor opened the entrance to his home, switched on the lighting in the hallway.
 He peered into the partially lit sitting room.
 Nothing amiss.
 The trunk squatted where he left it.
 He started up the staircase; halfway to the second landing, a voice called to him.
 A familiar voice, his cousin’s voice, muffled and melancholy.
 It came from the sitting room.

 “Trevor!
 Help me.
 Oh, Trevor, please, you must help me.”

 He trembled; the follicles of hair across his entire body stiffened.
 This is madness, complete madness.
 He willed himself to flee up the stairs, out a window, cower in some locked room, anything but heed his cousin’s voice.
-Frozen in place, his body refused to retreat, fought to turn around, to descend to the first floor.
-Like in Withernsea, something compelled him to act against his good sense.
+His body refused to retreat, he struggled to turn about, to descend to the first floor.
+As in Withernsea, something compelled him to act against his good sense.

 The sound of weeping broke his catatonia.
 He regained the movement of one leg, than the other.
 He rubbed his arms, embraced himself to increase his warmth.
 Some moments passed; the desire to escape faded, replaced by calm, unnatural considering his circumstance.
 He descended, paused on each step to listen for any voice.
 Only the sound of weeping drifted up the staircase.
 He turned into the room; the steamer trunk was the source.
 This is no bloody dream, not a bloody dream in the least.
 He glanced at the keychain, the key for the brass lock gripped in his hand.
 When did I–?

 The crying continued, insistent, no longer pleading.
 Trevor knelt before the trunk, his willpower as frozen as each puff of his exhaled breath.
 His left hand rested on the trunk’s surface.
 He inserted the key, twisted; the brass latch unlocked, sprung open.
 He lifted the lid.